 I joined the great resignation about a month ago.
 I wish I could tell you that I made a powerful and chaotic exit where I tossed my papers in the air and said, “FUCK IT,” but I didn’t.
 I went about it in the traditional way and handed in my two weeks notice.
 I walked straight into the director’s office and handed her the letter and told her I’d be moving on to other opportunities.

-The department I was working for had a huge turnover rate and I was one of 10 employees who had quit within some months.
+The department I was working for had a huge turnover rate and I was one of 10 employees who had quit within a few months.
 Every time I would walk into that office, I would expect to hear the news that someone else had quit.
 More often than not, I did.
-This was with reason as the department was an incredibly toxic environment with supervisors who didn’t give a crap about the department or their employees.
+This was with reason as the department was incredibly toxic and the supervisors never really cared about helping their staff.
 I was often left to do a lot of the work because of the laziness and lack of support from my supervisors.

 Putting in my two weeks was such a liberating experience because I did it without having another job lined up.
 I just went for it without caring about when I would get a new position.
 I needed some time for me and I was going to take it.
 Somehow, I knew I would be okay and I wasn’t worried about landing a new position.

 It’s funny how God works because a recruiter actually reached out to me about a new position after I quit my last job and I GOT THE JOB.
 It’s a fully remote position, as well, which I am so thankful for.
 There is nothing worse than sitting in an office all day and I don’t have to do that anymore.
 I start next Monday and I am excited about this new chapter in my life.